-You will also find the PDF, PNG, and SVG versions of the diagrams along with the Visio source files on GitHub or the Downloads page on this site.
-PDF, PNG, and SVG versions are also downloadable from their diagram view pages on this site.
+You will also find the PDF, PNG, and SVG versions of the diagrams on the Downloads page of the site.
+PDF, PNG, and SVG versions are also downloadable from their individual diagram view pages.

 I try to carefully balanced the level of detail to ensure all the important features and license types are accounted for, but not every feature is present in these diagrams.
 There are just too many to include!
 So my offer to you is that if you see something missing and believe it should be there please contact me and I will do my best to build it in to a later release.

 There are feedback and bug report forms in the contact section below.
 All feedback is greatly appreciated!

 Feel free to connect with me on Twitter or LinkedIn if you'd like to follow update announcements or discuss the project or Microsoft 365 licensing with me.

 The home page is the first page you reach when you navigate to the site.

 When the site loads for the first time, and after each update, it reaches out and caches all the core web site components.
 This happens as a background task in your browser so you don't have to wait.
 Within a matter of seconds you can go offline and still have access to every core page and every diagram you have visited.
 It only does this once until the next time either the web site files or the diagrams are updated.

 This all means that day-to-day there is very little traffic generated by the site and it remains fast to access and navigate.
 The offline cache uses about 2 megabytes of storage.
 So the site is not only fast, but also friendly to low bandwidth devices and networks.

 The month and year of the last update is posted directly under the web site name heading.
 In the example screenshot above you can see the site was last updated in January, 2022.